-As leading lash experts, we feel that it’s our duty to advise you in the best possible way on how to look after your lashes and avoid using anything that can potentially damage them.
+As leading lash experts, we feel that it’s our duty to advice you in the best possible way on how to look after your lashes and avoid using anything that can potentially damage them.
 In our opinion (as well as the views of experts in the fields of Optometry, Trichology & our good friends over at HD Brows), there are dangers to trying salon treatments at home on yourself, including DIY brow lamination and DIY lash lift kits at home.
 This is largely due to the chemical nature of the products; there’s also in-depth training for professional lash artists regarding how long each step should be left on for and the correct amounts of product to apply.

 We cannot stress this enough: lash lift kits are extremely dangerous and should NOT be used at home.
 The chemicals in these kits (when used incorrectly) can potentially cause significant damage and permanent lash loss, as well as threaten your eyesight.